snap-adu-logo-color

 Can my water for the ADU be metered separately?

 Water service can be metered privately by means of a metering device that is located on the ADU.
-Upon request, SnapADU will provide the preparation to accept a metering device which can be connected to WiFi and monitored remotely on your smartphone or computer.
+Upon request, SnapADU will provide the electrical connection to accept a metering device.
+The device can be connected to WiFi and monitored remotely on your smartphone or computer.
 We recommend this product as a WiFi enabled water meter.

 Water Fixture Counts: Explained

-In the City of San Diego, producing water fixture counts is a requirement for any ADU project and will be collected on a Water Meter Data Card.
-These fixture counts help determine the appropriate water meter size for the ADU and ensure that the existing water service and supply can accommodate the new construction.
-The fixture count follows the California Plumbing Code and includes all water outlets in the ADU, such as sinks, showers, toilets, and laundry facilities.
+In the City of San Diego, producing water fixture counts is a requirement for any ADU project.
+This information will be collected on a Water Meter Data Card.
+These fixture counts help determine the appropriate water meter size for the ADU.
+It ensures that the existing water service and supply can accommodate the new construction.
+The fixture count follows the California Plumbing Code.
+All water outlets in the ADU are included, such as sinks, showers, toilets, and laundry facilities.

 Each type of plumbing fixture that uses water on your property is assigned a unit value.
-The total sum of the existing fixture and proposed fixture values is the “Water Fixture Count”.
-This value is used to asses your property’s total demand for water flow which is restricted by the size of both the water meter and water lateral (explained below).
+The total sum of the existing fixture and proposed fixture values is the “Water Fixture Count.”
+This value is used to asses your property’s total demand for water flow.
+The flow is restricted by the size of both the water meter and water lateral (explained below).

 Example Plumbing Fixture Values